NVIDIA/warp/docs/modules/interoperability.rst

             check_rep=False,
         )(a, b)

 In this example, we create a function `create_jax_warp_matmul` that calculates the launch dimensions based on the number of available GPUs.
-We use `jax.device_count()` to get the number of GPUs and divide the `M` dimension (rows) of the matrix by this number.
+We use `jax.device_count()` to get the global number of GPUs and divide the `M` dimension (rows) of the matrix by this number.
 This ensures that each GPU processes an equal portion of the input matrix A. The `N` dimension (columns) remains unchanged as we're not sharding in that direction.

 Note that the launch dimensions are set to match the shape of the matrix portion on each GPU.
 The `block_size_m` is calculated by dividing the total number of rows by the number of GPUs, while `block_size_n` is set to the full width of the output matrix.